poa2/Foods/README.md

 # Foods
-minecraft mod more foods (MCeator)
+Mod for more foods in minecraft
+(Build with MCeator)

+I need more foods!
+pizza, cheese, toast and many soups!